 We, along with the product, investigated various reasons behind low-skill adoption.
 “Lack of awareness” emerged as a critical pain point that could be a potential opportunity if solved.

-To evaluate the same and build upon it, we carefully planned and executed a discovery phase.
+We carefully planned and executed a discovery phase to evaluate the same and build upon it.
 The goal was to collaborate and ideate together as an experience team.

 We conducted stakeholder interviews with the operations team.
 We needed to understand how we handled this problem at the operations level.